Tucker Farms, Inc.

 ALL ABOUT TUCKERTATERS

-Potatoes Tucker Farms offers eight varieties of certified and foundation seed potatoes to commercial growers, farm-stand growers and gardeners, as well as tablestock potatoes directly to local chefs, retail stores and consumers who know what they like.
-Orders can be shopped anywhere in the continental U.S. in 24 oz., 5 lb., 10 lb., or 50 lb. sacks, 100 lb. burlap, 1-ton totes or bulk shipments.
-In recent years, Tucker Farms has shipped to 28 states.
-Please note that shipments to Canada require phytosanitary inspection and accompanying paperwork.
-And, as always, seed potato and tablestock potatoes are available for on-farm pickup.
+Orders can be shipped anywhere in the continental U.S. in 24 oz., 5 lb., 10 lb., or 50 lb. packages, 1-ton totes, or bulk shipments.
+Shipments to Canada and Mexico will require phytosanitary inspection and accompanying paperwork and fees.
+And, as always, seed potatoes and tablestock potatoes are available for on-farm pickup.

-3 year rotation for seed potatoes: All Tucker Farms seed potatoes are on a three-year plot rotation.
+3-year rotation for seed potatoes: All Tucker Farms seed potatoes are on a three-year plot rotation.
 This ensures the highest quality seed potatoes by reducing the harmful impacts of soil-borne organisms and insect pests.
-Note that NYS requires only a two year rotation for foundation and certified seed potatoes.
-The three-year rotation will ensure an exceptionally high degree of disease-free seed potatoes for the discriminating grower.
+Note that NYS requires only a two-year rotation for foundation and certified seed potatoes.
+The three-year rotation ensures an exceptionally high degree of disease-free seed potatoes for the discriminating grower.